-Pirate Church actually has it’s roots in a formerly secret society known as the Appalachian Mountain Pirates.
+Pirate Church actually has it’s roots in a formerly pseudo-secret society known as the Appalachian Mountain Pirates.
+Basically, the mountain pirates were a competency group of former combat and special forces veterans skilled at wilderness medicine that felt having a spiritual brotherhood was far superior to maintaining group unity and providing support for veterans possibly suffering from stress related to their duty roles.
+The goal was to continue competency past the point of retiring from government / military service.
 As the group’s ideologies spread, they simply became known as the Mountain Pirates.
 Then in 2017, the first group was established on the coasts of Florida.
 For lack of better words, the concept took hold and took off.
 The issue with the common name Mountain Pirate became significant.
 Everyone loved the Pirates, but they didn’t know where to go from there.

 During a wild weekend, one of the Captains was exposed to the Pirate Party in Melbourne.
 While drinking at a nearby Irish pub, the concept came to him that what if one could combine church, drinking and arms.
 The rest is history.